The survey kept one pair: ETH

 So we descend, until the terrain goes flat.

-Each issue answers the questions a trader has before opening Pionex: why this pair, what range, how much leverage, where the stop sits, and when the setup is invalid.
+Each issue answers the questions you have before opening Pionex: why this pair, what range, how much leverage, where the stop sits, and when the setup is over.

 The issue starts by naming why this pair passed and why the rest were left out.